 Heart disease is the leading cause of death in the United States.
 Each year, more than 10,000 people lose their lives to cardiovascular disease.
-But the pioneering health care professionals at University of Louisville Physicians - Cardiovascular Medicine, formerly known as University Medical Associates, are working to reverse those trends, and help you and your loved ones live longer, healthier lives.
+But the pioneering health care professionals at UofL Physicians – Cardiovascular Medicine are working to reverse those trends, and help you and your loved ones live longer, healthier lives.

-Many of our physicians are members of the Institute of Molecular Cardiology, which was formed by the University of Louisville in 2001 and has become a leading program in cardiovascular research both nationally and internationally.
-Under the direction of Dr. Roberto Bolli, the Institute has made extraordinary contributions in many fields, particularly myocardial ischemia/reperfusion injury, cardioprotection, environmental cardiology, diabetes, heart failure, stem cells, and regenerative cardiology.
+Many of our physicians are also members of the Institute of Molecular Cardiology, which was formed by the University of Louisville in 2001 and has become a leading program in cardiovascular research both nationally and internationally.
+The Institute has made extraordinary contributions in many fields, particularly myocardial ischemia/reperfusion injury, cardioprotection, environmental cardiology, diabetes, heart failure, stem cells, and regenerative cardiology.
 Recently, the Institute has performed SCIPIO, the first study of cardiac stem cells in humans.

 Heart disease is a broad term used to describe a range of diseases that affect your heart and blood vessels.
 The various diseases that fall under the umbrella of heart disease include: diseases of your blood vessels, such as coronary artery disease; heart failure; heart rhythm problems (arrhythmias); heart valve problems (narrowing or leaks of the valves); heart infections; heart defects you’re born with (congenital heart defects); and heart tumors.